-These skills are proven ways to resolve conflict and create successful human relationships where everyone wins.
-This Conflict Resolution technique is endorsed by many psychologists, counsellors, doctors, business managers, and teachers.
+These thought provoking questions draw on proven ways to resolve conflict and create more fulfilling relationships where everyone wins.
+This Resolve the Conflict Guide is endorsed by many psychologists, counsellors, doctors, business managers, and teachers.

 Who: Use it with: your partner, your children, your parents, your work colleagues, your friends, your business negotiations

-When: When it’s time to take action on your own problem or helping someone else.
+When: When it’s time to take action on your own problem or to support someone else who’s struggling with how to move a conflict forward.

 Be willing to fix the problem.